“Save our wolves!”

 About the Guest Author:

 Montana writer Marlene Affeld’s articles have appeared on ArticlesFactory.
-Her most recent works include “The Decline and Resurgence of the American Bison” and “The Resurgence of Wild Turkeys in Montana.”
+Her most recent work is “The Decline and Resurgence of the American Bison.”
+And “The Resurgence of Wild Turkeys in Montana.”
 Source: Free Guest Posting Articles from ArticlesFactory.com.

 SAVE OUR WOLVES!
-How to Save the Wolves – Endangered Species Act
+How to Save Wolves – Endangered Species Act

-Howling wolf, wolf facts, wolf howling, wolf hunt, wolf pack, Wolf Protection, wildlife, endangered animals, endangered species, endangered species act, gray wolves, Wolf Awareness Week.
+Howling wolf, wolf facts, wolf howling, wolf hunt, wolf pack, Wolf Protection, wildlife.
+Endangered animals, endangered species, endangered species act, gray wolves, Montana wolf pack, Wolf Awareness Week.